SanjivKannaa/ChaosBank/README.md

 ```
 $ terraform init
-$ terraform apply
+$ terraform apply -var mysql_username="your_username" -var mysql_password="your_password"
 ```

+2. terraform output will contain the DB endpoint, update it in the .env file

-2. setup ansible inventory (and do dns mapping)
+3. setup ansible inventory (and do dns mapping)

 ```
 $ ansible-playbook -i inventory.ini playbook.yml